pphilippersson6/philip-spa-PP1/README.md

 # Philips Spa & Resort!

 This is a website for a luxurious Spa & Resort located in Sweden.
 Everyone needs some relaxing days once in a while.
 Then, you're at the right place!
 This is a very easy-navigated website for the visitors to book visits and to get info about the spa in general.
+Check it out here!
+[Philip's Spa & Resort](https://pphilippersson6.github.io/philip-spa-PP1/booking.html)

 ![Am i Responsive](readme-assets/images/amiresponsive.png)

 # User Experience (UX)